sodadata/docs/soda-library/run-a-scan.md

 ### Run a scan for a no-code check
+*Requires a Soda Agent*

-If you wish to run a scan immediately to see the scan results for a no-code check, you can execute an ad hoc scan for the check.
+If you wish to run a scan immediately to see the scan results for a no-code check, you can execute an ad hoc scan for a single check.

 1. As an Admin, or Manager or Editor of a dataset with the no-code check you wish to execute, navigate to the dataset.
 2. In the table of checks, locate the check you wish to execute and click the stacked dots, then select **Execute Check**.
+Alternatively, click the check and in the check's page, click **Execute**.
 You can only execute an individual check if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
 3. Soda executes *only* your check.

+You can also run and ad hoc scan to execute all checks associated with a scan schedule.

+1. In Soda Cloud, navigate to Scans.
+2. In the list of Scans, click the one that is associated with the checks you wish to execute.
+3. In the scan schedule page, click **Run Scan** to immediately execute all checks that use this scan schedule.

 ### Run a scan in an agreement
+*Requires a Soda Agent*

 {% include ad-hoc-scan.md %}

 ### Run a scan from the command-line
+*Requires Soda Library*

-Each scan requires the following as input:
+Eeach scan requires the following as input:

 * the name of the data source that contains the dataset you wish to scan, identified using the `-d` option
 * a `configuration.yml` file, which contains details about how Soda Library can connect to your data source, identified using the `-c` option